jadecobra/python_tdd_exercises/source/review.rst

 * :ref:`How can I write text to a file?<how to write text to a file on Windows without Windows Subsystem for Linux>`
 * :ref:`How can I change the name of a file?<how to change the name of a file on Windows without WSL>`
 * :ref:`How can I run a Python Program?<how to run a Python program on Windows without Windows Subsystem for Linux>`
-* :ref:`How can I test for failure?<test_failure>`
+* :ref:`How can I test for failure?<test_failure on Windows without WSL>`
-* :ref:`How can I make a Python package?<how to make a Python package>`
+* :ref:`How can I make a Python package?<how to make a Python package on Windows without WSL>`
 * :ref:`How can I run tests manually?<how to manually run tests on Windows without WSL>`
 * :ref:`How can I run tests automatically?<how to automatically run tests on Windows without Windows Subsystem for Linux>`
-* :ref:`How can I stop automated Python tests from running?<how to exit the automated tests>`
+* :ref:`How can I stop automated Python tests from running?<how to exit the automated tests on Windows without WSL>`
-* :ref:`What is a Virtual Environment?<how to make a virtual environment on Windows without WSL>`
+* :ref:`What is a Virtual Environment?<what is a virtual environment?>`
 * :ref:`How can I make a Virtual Environment?<how to make a virtual environment on Windows without WSL>`
 * :ref:`How can I activate a Virtual Environment?<how to activate a virtual environment on Windows without WSL>`
-* :ref:`How can I deactivate a Virtual Environment?<how to deactivate a virtual environment>`
+* :ref:`How can I deactivate a Virtual Environment?<how to deactivate a virtual environment on Windows without WSL>`
 * :ref:`How can I document the Python programs my project needs?<how to write text to a file on Windows without Windows Subsystem for Linux>`
 * :ref:`How can I install the Python programs my project needs from a file?<how to install Python packages in a virtual environment on Windows without WSL>`
 * :ref:`How can I install Python packages in a Virtual Environment?<how to install Python packages in a virtual environment on Windows without WSL>`
-* :ref:`How can I see what Python packages are installed in a Virtual Environment?<how to see what packages are installed in a virtual environment>`
+* :ref:`How can I see what Python packages are installed in a Virtual Environment?<how to see what packages are installed in a virtual environment on Windows without WSL>`
-* :ref:`How can I view all the commands I type in a terminal?<how to view all the commands I typed in a terminal>`
+* :ref:`How can I view all the commands I type in a terminal?<how to view all the commands I typed in a terminal on Windows without WSL>`
 * :ref:`How can I make a PowerShell script?<how to make a PowerShell script>`
+* :ref:`What is a variable?<how to use a variable in a shell script>`
-* :ref:`How can I use a variable?<how to use a variable in a PowerShell script>`
+* :ref:`How can I use a variable in a PowerShell script<how to use a variable in a PowerShell script>`
 * :ref:`What is a variable?<how to use a variable in a PowerShell script>`
 * :ref:`How can I run a PowerShell script<how to run a PowerShell script>`
-* :ref:`what is the Test Driven Development cycle?<test_failure>`

-.. _review_exceptions:

 ************************************************************************************************************
 exceptions review